retroelec/T-HMI-C64/README.md

 ### CYD

 The "Cheap Yellow Display" (CYD) board (ESP32-2432S028) runs with an ESP32 (unlike the boards above, which use an ESP32-S3).
-The board has too little RAM to activate the BLE or Wi-Fi keyboard.
+The board has too little RAM to activate Bluetooth or Wi-Fi.
 Therefore, the emulator can only be operated in "joystick-only" mode.
 The "joystick-only" mode is activated pressing the fire button for two seconds.
 The CYD board only has three free GPIO pins, so there is no pin for a second fire button.
 Furthermore, the LCD and SD card share the same SPI bus, resulting in a small amount of additional code in central routines.
-Currently, sound output is not yet implemented.
+The sound is bad and very loud.
+Therefore, I mechanically reduced the volume of my speaker (with tape).

 <img src="doc/CYD.png" alt="CYD" width="800"/>